What is Vinyl Fence?

 Setting vinyl fence posts are like setting any other fence posts.
 The manufacture will specify how far apart they should be.
 It is most important to try and hit that measurement.
 However, many of the styles allow for a little variance.

-Many people think vinyl fence posts get sleeved over wood posts.
+Many people think vinyl fence posts get sleeved over wood fence posts.
 This is true with some of the lowest quality grades of vinyl fencing that you would find at big box stores.
-Any professional fence installation company however, will use a higher grade vinyl.
+Any professional fence installation company however, should use the highest quality grade vinyl.

 These posts are hollow and usually have holes routed into them to accept the rails.
 Resulting in a clean look without the need for fence hangers or brackets.